Hearing loss and ear tubes

 My son has fluid in his ear causing hearing loss.
 It is not painful.
 The doctor has said that his Eustachian tubes are blocked by enlarged adenoids, and wants to surgically remove them.
 We have found that decongestant/antihistamine greatly improves his hearing.

 Is there not some way to drain the inner ear without a surgical procedure such as tubes or syringe extraction through the eardrum?
 How can I reduce apparent swelling in his adenoid/sinus area?
 We would like the least intrusive method.
 Could allergies be a problem?

-You mentioned giving your son decongestants/antihistamines and seeing improvement in his hearing, and that makes sense.
-Decongestants constrict blood vessels, which helps open the Eustachian tube by reducing swelling.
-Antihistamines reduce the body’s inflammatory response to allergies.
-Therefore, eliminating your son’s exposure to allergens could reduce swelling in the lining of the Eustachian tube and reduce his symptoms.
-Allergy shots may help or intranasal steroids might reduce inflammation of the mucosal lining of the nose, but will take some time to work if allergies are the problem.
+You mentioned seeing improvements in your son’s hearing with use of decongestants and antihistamines.
+Decongestants constrict blood vessels, which helps open the Eustachian tubes by reducing swelling, and antihistamines reduce the body’s inflammatory response to allergies.
+If you found this strategy to be effective, you might also try limiting your son’s exposure to allergens to reduce swelling in the lining of the Eustachian tube and reduce his symptoms.
+Allergy shots or intranasal steroids might help but will take some time to work if allergies are the problem.